hunain-saeed/Vector-Space-Model-IR-Frontend/README.md

-# Boolean Model of IR
+# Vector-Space-Model-Information-Retrieval

+## About

+The vector space model is an algebraic model for representing text documents as vectors of identifiers.
+It is used in information filtering, information retrieval, indexing, and relevancy rankings.

-Frontend for Boolean Model of IR, developed using React, Material-UI, and CSS. <br />
+Frontend for Vector Space Model of IR is developed using React, Material-UI, and CSS. <br />
-Backend is developed on Flask: [Boolean-Model-Information-Retrieval-Backend](https://github.com/hunain-saeed/Boolean-Model-Information-Retrieval-Backend)
+Backend is developed on Flask: [Vector-Space-Model-Information-Retrieval-Backend](https://github.com/hunain-saeed/Vector-Space-Model-Information-Retrieval-Backend)

 Installation and Setup Instructions
 Clone down this repository.
 You will need node and npm installed globally on your machine.